upper waypoint

 Ashley Richardson cheers during the Golden State Valkyries’ home opener against the Phoenix Mercury at Chase Center in San Francisco on May 10, 2026.
 (Beth LaBerge/KQED)

-So far, the team and general manager Ohemaa Nyanin has made several controversial roster decisions, starting with a WNBA draft in April that saw a draft-day trade of eighth-round pick of rookie Flau’jae Johnson.
+So far, the team and general manager Ohemaa Nyanin have made several controversial roster decisions, starting with a WNBA draft in April that saw a draft-day trade of eighth-overall pick Flau’jae Johnson.

-“It’s tough because you just grow to love everybody,” season-ticket-holder Rachel Dorney told KQED in the stands.
+“It’s tough because you just grow to love everybody,” season-ticket-holder Rachel Dorney told KQED while waiting in line to get into the stadium.
 “Like last year when [Julie] Vanloo left, that was really hard.
 I had her jersey.
 But she’s still a part of the Valkyries even though she’s not on our team anymore.”

 Even so, fans want to trust the process.